ChessTournamentManager/Documentation/Research/Database Research.md

 ## MongoDB
 *Website: https://www.mongodb.com/*

-**What type of database is MongoDB?**
+**What is MongoDB?**

 MongoDB is a document database.
-Document databases store and query data as JSON-like documents.
-The format of these documents is very similar to how objects look like within applications, which means less translation is needed to use data in an application.

-**In what scenarios is MongoDB often used?**

-MongoDB is often used applications where high flexibility and scalability is required.
+It is often used applications where high flexibility and scalability is required.
 With MongoDB, it is easy to refactor documents in the database without having any database downtime.
 Developers also often use MongoDB when they need a solution for storing data that is nested and unsorted.

 MongoDB is often used for the following use-cases:
 - Big data